AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - **Hosts diagnostics** can get information from your application if it is deployed in a Docker or Azure environment.
 - **Diagnostic trace logs** Trace log messages can be used to correlate trace events with the requests made to the application by your users.
 - **Custom events and metrics**

+### Sampling

+Sampling is a feature in Azure Application Insights.
+It is the recommended way to reduce telemetry traffic, data costs, and storage costs, while preserving a statistically correct analysis of application data.
+Sampling also helps you avoid Application Insights throttling your telemetry.
+The sampling filter selects items that are related, so that you can navigate between items when you are doing diagnostic investigations.

+There are three different types of sampling: adaptive sampling, fixed-rate sampling, and ingestion sampling.

+1. Adaptive sampling is enabled by default
+2. Fixed-rate sampling is available in recent versions of the Application Insights SDKs
+3. Ingestion sampling works on the Application Insights service endpoint.
+It only applies when no other sampling is in effect.
+If the SDK samples your telemetry, ingestion sampling is disabled.

 ### Azure Monitor